mschauer/DynamicIterators.jl/README.md

 # DynamicIterators.jl

 ## `DynamicIterator`
-You can build a tree from Iterators, but you can form a graph from dynamic iterators.
+Iterators combine to a tree of iterators, but dynamic iterators combine to a network of interacting entities.

 Dynamic iterators subtype `<:DynamicIterator`.
 They extend the iteration protocol and define
 ```